 Joyce M. Shaw, MA, MLIS

-Head Librarian & Associate Professor
+Head Librarian & Professor

 Environmental, Health and Safety Officer

 University Police Department

 703 East Beach Drive, Ocean Springs, MS 39564

 The 50-acre Halstead site is the original location of GCRL, as established by the State Legislature in 1948.
 Numerous academic, research and administrative units are located at the Halstead site, including GCRL’s Dormitory, Dining Hall, Gunter Library, and classroom facilities (including the Field Studies Building) which support the long-running Summer Field Program.
 The harbor at this location is home to the R/V Jim Franks and Miss Peetsy B, and its boat launch supports USM small boat research and academic operations.